© 2024 Louisville Public Media

 The person appears to repeatedly click on the bubble next to former President Donald Trump’s name using a ballot marking device, but to no avail.
 Instead the bubble beside Vice President Kamala Harris’s name appears to fill after multiple clicks.

-The Laurel County Clerk’s Office said in a statement that they checked the machine, but “couldn’t make it recreate the incident reported.”
+The Laurel County Clerk’s Office said in an initial statement Thursday that they checked the machine, but “couldn’t make it recreate the incident reported.”
 Attorney General Russell Coleman’s office recommended they remove the potentially malfunctioning machine and replace it.
+Later that night, the clerk said after several attempts, the error did occur “by hitting some area in between the boxes.”

 The attorney general’s spokesperson Kevin Grout said detectives have been in touch with the clerk’s office.